Data sources that can be used in Artificial Intelligence

-External data is the information gathered from outside , including customers, staging websites, agencies and more.
-For example, external data gathered from social media can provide insights about behaviour, preferences and motivations of customers.
+External data is the information gathered from outside, including customers, staging websites, agencies, and more.
+For example, external data gathered from social media can provide insights about the behavior, preferences, and motivations of customers.
 At this stage, you may wonder if internal data is the same as primary data, and external data the same as secondary data.
-This is close, but slightly different.
+This is close but slightly different.
 The categorization of internal and external data sources is mostly in terms of where the data comes from - whether it was collected from your organization or from a source outside your organization.
-The notion of primary/secondary data rather refers to the purpose and timeframe for which the data was collected - whether it was collected by the researcher for a precise project, or in the form of another source, even within the same organization.
+The notion of primary/secondary data rather refers to the purpose and time-frame for which the data was collected - whether it was collected by the researcher for a precise project, or in the form of another source, even within the same organization.

 These different types of data sets can be found within an organization, but they can also be found in external data sources like the internet.
 We help companies make smarter and data-driven decisions with the help of Artificial Intelligence and Machine Learning.
 If you are curious to find out how your organization can leverage data to boost growth, don't hesitate to contacts us, and one of our team members will be back at you shortly with more insights!